jossiya/jossiya/README.md

 ### 🤞 Nice way to meet me

 <P>Hi there!
 I`m <b>WEB developer</b> skilled in API, WEB 👋</p><br/>
-I am still a beginner developer, but I am studying hard to become a full stack developer.
+I am still a beginner developer, but I am studying hard⚡ to become a full stack developer😄.

 <!--
 **jossiya/jossiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.